Cheryl Stearns is an aviator and the most successful competitive skydiver in the world.

 - Master of Aeronautical Science from Embry-Riddle Aeronautical University’s Pope Air Force Base campus.

 At age 17, Cheryl began skydiving in Scottsdale, Arizona after convincing her mother to sign the permission form and loan her the required forty dollars.
-Her father then tried to encourage her in a new direction by paying for her flying lessons.
+Her father, not thrilled that his daughter was skydiving, tried to encourage her in a new direction by paying for her flying lessons.
 Cheryl loved doing both hobbies and set her sights on becoming a champion skydiver and a professional pilot.

-While attending Scottsdale Community College on a tennis scholarship, Cheryl continued developing her flying and parachuting skills.
-In 1975, after obtaining an Associate’s in Arts degree, she contacted world-renowned skydiving coach, Gene Paul Thacker, to see if he would hire her to work at his drop zone and coach her in competitive skydiving.
-After Thacker agreed to help her, she moved to Raeford, North Carolina, with her dog, her parachute gear, and fifty dollars.
-Between flying and maintaining planes for Thacker, she focused on competition in the “classic” events of parachuting, style and accuracy.
+Cheryl continued developing her piloting and parachuting skills while she attended Scottsdale Community College on a tennis scholarship.
+In 1975, after obtaining an Associate’s in Arts degree, Cheryl contacted world-renowned skydiving coach, Gene Paul Thacker, to see if he would hire her to work at his drop zone and coach her in competitive skydiving.
+After Thacker promised to help her, Cheryl moved to Raeford, North Carolina, with her dog, her parachute gear, and fifty dollars.
+Between flying and maintaining planes for Thacker, Cheryl focused on competition in the “classic” events of parachuting, style and accuracy.

 Besides her success in skydiving, Cheryl has excelled as a pilot.
-She earned her instrument, multi-engine, and instructor ratings while still in Arizona and gained flying experience working for Thacker.
-During her free time in the Army she gave flying lessons.
+After earning her instrument, multi-engine, and instructor ratings in Arizona and gaining experience flying for Raeford Aviation, she taught flying during her free time while in the Army.
 She also earned her Bachelor of Science in Aviation Administration (Magna Cum Laude) and Master of Aeronautical Science degrees from Embry-Riddle Aeronautical University’s Pope Air Force Base campus.
 She subsequently gained experience flying medical evacuation, teaching and competing in aerobatics, flying and jumping for Air Show America, and flying for Henson Airlines.
 In 1986, Piedmont Airlines hired her.
 Cheryl is currently an Airbus 319/320/321 Captain for US Airways.
-She has been a captain on the Embraer 190 and a first officer on the Boeing 757/767 and has over 20,000 flying hours.
+She has been a Captain on the Embraer 190 and a First Officer on the Boeing 757/767.
+She has over 20,000 flying hours.